 One of the most important items of clothing for skiing and snowboarding is one few people will see: the thermal base layer.
 Designed to wear underneath your ski jacket and mid-layer (if it’s cold enough), your base layer top should be comfortable and lightweight while still keeping you warm and dry.
-And some of the best base layers for cold weather are also stylish enough to be worn for a cheeky apres ski session, or when the season starts to warm.
+Some of the best base layers for cold weather are also stylish enough to be worn for a cheeky apres ski session, or as a stand-alone layer when the season starts to warm.

 An ill-fitting or poorly designed base layer can make your time charging in the snow super uncomfortable, leaving you chafed, cold and damp by the end of the day.
 If you are serious about getting the best out of every sweet turn in the white stuff, then you need to be serious about wearing the right gear underneath your outer layers.
 Any old long sleeve top just won’t cut it, so take some time to familiarise yourself with the most important aspects of a base layer top.